albertkjoller/QuotesNMovies/index.md

 {% include yearly_movies.html %}

-The total revenue from Box Office sales at the U.S. cinemas was <font size="+4"> 56.43$ billions </font>.
+A total of <font size="+4"> <b> 56.43$ </b> </font> Billion U.S. Dollars was earned from ticket sales at the U.S. Box Offices.

 {% include yearly_BoxOffice.html %}

-The total income from ticket sales within each years were heavily impacted by a small set of the movies broadcasted within that year.
+A handfull of movies within each year were the major actors in terms of income and ticket sales.
+As can be seen in the following figure the Box Office income for these movies occupy a major part of the total Box Office sales.

 {% include yearly_BoxOfficeByMovie.html %}